 Does this mean that I no longer need to print trade documentation?

-You may be required to submit original paperwork based on the destination country/territory requirements.
-The Country/Territory Profiles feature on FedEx® Global Trade Manager provides an overview of essential, country/territory-specific shipping information and regulatory requirements, including proper documentation, special clearance requirements, what duties and taxes will need to be paid, and much more.
+You may be required to submit original paperwork based on the destination country requirements.
+The Country Profiles feature on FedEx® Global Trade Manager provides an overview of essential, country-specific shipping information and regulatory requirements, including proper documentation, special clearance requirements, what duties and taxes will need to be paid, and much more.
 Please remember to print your international shipping label for all shipments.

 Do I still have to print my shipping label?